Arnab-Ghosh7/WaferFaultDetection/README.md

 ## 📌 Project Overview
-The **Wafer Fault Detection** project is a sophisticated machine learning solution tailored for the semiconductor industry.
-Wafers are critical components in electronics manufacturing, serving as the substrate for integrated circuits.
-The manufacturing process is complex, expensive, and prone to defects.
-Identifying these faults early in the production line is crucial to:

 *   **Reduce Costs**: Minimizing waste of expensive materials.
 *   **Improve Yield**: Ensuring a higher percentage of usable chips.